seb36273/openmediavault-ldap/README.md

 with OMV6.
 I need someone to test with other LDAP services.

 Environment:
-* Openmediavault 6.3.5-2 (Usul) with running SAMBA service
+* Openmediavault 6.3.5-2 (Shaitan,) with running SAMBA service
 * OpenLDAP 2.4.47 server (setup with `smbldap-populate`)
 * all smbldap-tools 0.9.9-1 installed on OMV6